 You may transfer your booking or your place on the booking to someone else (introduced by you) without payment of our cancellation charges providing the request for the transfer is made in writing not less than 28 days before departure.
-The person(s) to whom you wish to make the transfer must also satisfy all conditions which form part of your contract with us.
+The person(s) to whom you wish to make the transfer must also satisfy all booking terms and conditions which form part of your contract with us.
 Requests for transfer must be accompanied by the name and other applicable details of the replacement person(s).
 Where a transfer to a person of your choice can be made, all costs and charges incurred or imposed by any of our suppliers, together with an amendment fee, which will be confirmed at the time, must be paid before the transfer can be effected.

 The original party member(s) and the transferee remain jointly and severally liable for payment of all sums.
 If you are unable to travel and cannot find anyone to take over your booking or place on the booking, cancellation charges as set out in clause 7 will apply.
 Otherwise, no refunds will be given for passengers not travelling or for unused services.

-IMPORTANT NOTE: Certain arrangements cannot be changed after a reservation has been made so that name changes, other alterations and cancellation affecting these services are likely to incur a 100% cancellation charge and the applicable cost of rebooking the service from the time of booking.
+IMPORTANT NOTE: Certain arrangements cannot be changed after a reservation has been made so that name changes, other alterations and cancellations affecting these services are likely to incur a 100% cancellation charge and the applicable cost of rebooking the service from the time of booking.